The TAUW community investments PRocess

 After you register by clicking the below button, we will notify you when the panel process for next year begins.

 MORE ON Community Investments Process

 The Community Investments process is the hallmark of the Tulsa Area United Way.
-Each year, approximately 150 Panel Volunteers, the Audit Review Committee (ARC), and Community Investments Cabinet (CI Cabinet) complete the review process.
+Each year, panel volunteers, the Audit Review Committee (ARC), and Community Investments Cabinet (CI Cabinet) complete the review process.

 The process strives to measurably improve the lives of people in our community by investing TAUW’s resources in efficiently managed agencies providing programs that effectively help at-risk individuals and families develop and sustain self-sufficiency.
 TAUW fulfills its investment strategy by utilizing a community-based decision-making process comprised of three levels of assessment – panel review, division review, and cabinet review.

 Panel volunteers work on 8- to 10-member panels assigned to review 3 to 6 partner agencies.
 These volunteers ensure that partner agencies are making a significant impact in our community and meeting TAUW partner agency standards by reviewing partner agencies’ annual funding requests and conducting site visits.
 Volunteers then make funding recommendations for the next calendar year and propose assistance with particular needs, if necessary.